NordicPlayground/nrf51-ble-app-lbs/README.md

 Requirements
 ------------
-- nRF51 SDK version 5.1.0
+- nRF51 SDK version 5.2.0
 - S110 SoftDevice version 6.0.0
 - nRF51822 Evaluation Kit version 2.1.0 or later

-The project may need modifications to work with later versions or other boards.
+The project may need modifications to work with other versions or other boards.

 To compile it, clone the repository in the nrf51822/Board/pca10001/s110/ folder.